 House Palm and House Scorpion at Odds Once Again—A Duel to Settle the Score?

-He shook his head and kept scrolling.
+He shook his head and continued scrolling.

 The Four Divisions of the Springtime Advent Tournament Announced!